albertogg/albertogg.github.com/_drafts/rack-middleware.md

 end
 ```

-In the same way as with the `CustomHeader` middleware there will be a `call()`
+In the same way as with the `CustomHeader` middleware, there will be a `call()`
 method with the `env` argument.
-Inside this method we'll check with use of
+Inside this method we'll check using
 `Rack::Request` the path of the current request and generate the desired
-response array with the status code, empty headers and a body of string.
+response array with the status code, empty headers and a body of strings.
 Note
 that if the route is not `/ping` we simply call `@app.call(env)` letting the
 call go through the stack.